Poirazi-Lab/DendroTweaks/docs/source/tutorials/tutorial_io.rst

     >>> model.load_membrane('config1')

-Finally, we will set up the stimulation protocol:
+Finally, we will set up the stimulation and recording protocols:

 .. code-block:: python